 If present, elevated levels of lead can cause serious health problems, especially for pregnant people and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
-These materials include lead-based solder used to join copper pipe-commonly used in homes built or plumbed between 1970 and 1985-brass components, and faucets.
+These materials include lead-based solder used to join copper pipe-commonly used in homes built or plumbed between 1970 and 1985 brass components, and faucets.

 The City of Gresham is responsible for providing high quality drinking water to more than 70,000 people, but cannot control the variety of materials used in plumbing components.
-The City removed all known lead service connections from the water distribution system and has never used lead service lines.
+In 2024 we certified with the state that Gresham has no lead service lines.
+We reviewed records and conducted site inspections to make this determination.
+Learn more at